sendvinh/data_engineer_note/README.md

 **Making data available to users securely**
 APIs, services, and programs for retrieving data for end-users
 Dashboard and interface that present data to user
-**Data Engineering is a team sport, no one person is expected to have all the knowledge, skills, and specializations required for the wide-ranging tasks covered within the scope of data engineering**
+**--> Data Engineering is a team sport, no one person is expected to have all the knowledge, skills, and specializations required for the wide-ranging tasks covered within the scope of data engineering**